Speedbird787/Speedbird787/README.md

 - 👀 I’m interested in furthering my knowledge in software and programming so i can become a full stack software developer and find employment in the field.
 I want to gain knowledge in the field of DevOps after my course.
 - 🌱 I’m currently learning multiple programming languages such as javascript and python with Code Nation.
 Ive successfully completed their cyber security course and develop coding course. im now completing the master full stack developer course bootcamp.
 - 💞️ I’m looking to collaborate on any project that will push my knowledge and experiance further :)
-- � you can reach me via email anytime :) or check my linkdin
+- � you can reach me via email anytime :) or check out my Linkedin https://www.linkedin.com/in/Muhammad-Abdulah777/

 <!---
 Speedbird787/Speedbird787 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.